kitesi/scoped-sort/website/src/routes/(doc-style)/docs/+page.md

 I recommend reading through everything sequentially first, and then using it as a reference.

 This page will serve as a reference for the website, the npm package, the cli command and the vscode extension.

-I will try to cover the options they all mutually have, but individual things like the vscode extension's 'sort-on-save' functionality or the extra command parameters should be covered in their respective README or documentation.
+I will try to cover the options they all mutually have, but individual things like the vscode extension's 'sort-on-save' functionality or the extra command line options should be covered in their respective README or documentation.

 The website, vscode extension and command all share a cli-like style of providing arguments (i.e. `--recursive 3`).

-The npm package also has some usage of this argument style through [sort-comments](#sort-comments).
+The npm package also has some usage of this argument style when using [sort-comments](#sort-comments).

 If there are any issues, suggestions or questions, you can create a github issue or email me at kitesi@proton.me.